secretstartups/handbook/support/support-global-groups/sgg-faq.html.md

 #### 1. Within SGG, how can SEs find and take tickets related to their topic of study?

-   When a Support Engineer is working on a training module, they should feel free to assign to themselves any unassigned tickets they find in any group's view that will help them in meeting their training requirements.
+   When a Support Engineer is working on a training module, they might need to look through other groups' views to find enough relevant tickets to meet the training requirements.
+They should feel free to assign to themselves any of those tickets that are at that time unassigned.
+When taking a ticket in this way, the Support Engineer should also select their group's name from the `SGG` field dropdown.
-   They should at that time change the `SGG` field to have their group’s name.

 #### 2. Are SEs allowed to bring their expertise where it is needed, even outside of their group?